Miradot/demojam/README.md

 ## End goal

 * AWS and VMware VM will be able to communicate freely.
-* AWS VM is publicly available if chosen.
+* AWS VM is publicly available if chosen based on L3-Rules created in Cisco MSO.
+* Cloud (AWS) workload and on-prem (VMware) workload able to use the same security policies due to the use of Cisco MSO.
+* Cisco ACI handles the creation of on-prem network (even on VMware).
+* Cisco Cloud APIC handles the creation of AWS networks.
+* With the help of Cisco MSO all rules and networks are created on the same place and pushed to on-prem and cloud.

 ## Getting help